the-Jinxist/go_journey/README.md

 - For loops.
 - Learned functions, anonymous functions, higher-order functions.
 Also saw that functions that starts with an uppercase letter can be exported and ones with lowercase are not exported.
 - Deferred function calls, worth mentioning, make sure a function is called when it's finished
+- Panic! at the golang.
+Learnt about panic and recovery